nicksunsky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permission to everyone 8-James_Bond gives no permissions to owner and group but all to other users 9-ohn_Doe sets various permissions to hello file
+7-everybody adds execution permission to everyone 8-James_Bond gives no permissions to owner and group but all to other users 9-ohn_Doe sets various permissions to hello file 10-mirror_permissions mirrors permissions for olleh file to hello file